creek-service/ks-connected-services-demo/docs/_demo/11-further-reading.md

 Additional tutorials will be added over time.
 These can be found on the [tutorials page]({{ site.url | append: "/tutorials/" }}).

 The payloads used in this tutorial were simple types like `Integer` and `String`.
+Obviously, this massively limits Creek's utility and is why Creek is still in alpha release.
 Work to extend this to more complex types using, schema validated, JSON serialization, will be [starting soon <i class="fas fa-external-link-alt"></i>](https://github.com/creek-service/creek-kafka/issues/25){:target="_blank"}.
 {: .notice--info}